patjlm/mustache-ant/README.md

 ==============

 As the string "false" is not usually considered as actually False, a special treatment is needed for booleans.
-Properties ending by a question mark are treated as Booleans, specifically to be used as tests inside the templates.
+Properties ending by a question mark are treated as Booleans by default, specifically to be used as tests inside the templates.

 	mytrue? = true
 	myfalse? = false